-Although many patients have no problem wearing an upper denture, some people find it difficult to wear and eat with lower dentures.
+Although many patients do not complain about the fit of an upper denture, they do complain about loss of taste, because 30% of your tastebuds are located on the roof of your mouth, which is covered-up by the upper denture.
+Many people find it difficult to wear and eat with lower dentures.
 Several implant-supported replacement options are available if you are missing all of your lower teeth.

 One option is to have two implants placed in your lower jaw and a denture made that snaps onto these implants.
 This option allows your lower denture to be more stable while chewing than without implants.
 However, there will still be movement of your lower denture, and sore spots will occur if any food particles, especially seeds, are caught under it.
 As with all removable replacement teeth, you still will need periodic appointments for denture adjustment.